 Here your marketing mission is to demonstrate that you empathise with your customer.

 Use powerful "away from" messaging to highlight your buyer's pain, problem or trigger, and show you understand their emotional needs.
 Then use "towards" messaging to explain the proposition, benefit, outcome and value that the customer will see, and the timescales they can expect to get it in.

 Read my blog “Make your customers sit up and take notice” for how to create marketing messages that will resonate.

 And the rest?

-In the meantime, if you'd like some help implementing marketing excellence in your business, get in touch.
+We cover this whole process as part of creating a wider marketing strategy for your business in my Engineer Your Marketing Machine course.
+If you'd like to hear more about this course, or if you need specific help implementing marketing excellence in your business, get in touch.
 I'd love to hear about your business challenges and see how I can help.

 Get my latest blogs, news and events every month by signing up to my newsletter